kevinpt/vhdl-extras/doc/rst/modules/characters_handling.rst

 -----------

-This is a package of functions that replicate the behavior of the Ada standard library package ada.characters.handling.
+This is a package of functions that replicate the behavior of the Ada standard library package ``Ada.Characters.Handling``.
 Included are functions to test for different character classifications and perform conversion of characters and strings to upper and lower case.